Digital Text Analyzer Online

 Sentence Count, Paragraph Count, and Line Count

 The number of sentences, paragraphs, and lines will give you an idea of how your content will look on the screen.
 Long blocks slow readers down.
-Short, clean sections make it easier for people to scan your message and understand it with less effort.
+Short, clean sections make it easier for people to scan and absorb your message especially on mobile screens where attention is short.

 Reading Time and Speaking Time